Sivan 4, 5776

 Woman doing Kiddush for husband

 My wife has expressed the desire to do Kiddush every Friday night for the family.
-From my understanding a woman can only do Kiddush for a man when he is not able to do it himself.
-I thought that maybe she can do Kiddush and then afterwards I can do Kiddush.
+From my understanding, a woman can only do Kiddush for a man when he is not able to do it himself.
+I thought that maybe she can do Kiddush and then afterward I can do Kiddush.

 What is the halakha in a situation like this?

 Thank you for your question.
 The question of a woman making Kiddush for a man is addressed in halacha (see Shulchan Aruch, Orech Chaim 271, 2 and the Mishna Brurah there 4-5).
 The law is that a woman is obligated in kiddush just as a man is, and she may therefore fulfill the mitzvah by making Kiddush herself.
 She may even make Kiddush for a man (just as a man makes Kiddush for a woman).
 This is true even when the man could make Kiddush himself – none the less, she may make Kiddush for him.